Alex-Pqn/HotTakes-ocr_dw/README.md

 ### Install

 Clone this repo.
 From within the project folder, run `npm install`.
-You can then run the server with node server.
-The server should run on localhost with default port `3000`.
-If the server runs on another port for any reason, this is printed to the console when the server starts (ex: Listening on port 3000)

 ### Start

 You can start the back express part with `npm run start` in backend folder.
+The server should run on localhost with default port `3000`.
+If the server runs on another port for any reason, this is printed to the console when the server starts (ex: Listening on port 3000)

 ### The front-end app can be installed [here](https://github.com/OpenClassrooms-Student-Center/Web-Developer-P6)